Aventus: Scent

-Aventus is an example of a fruity chypre fragrance, meaning it features mainly Citrus based top notes, and Animalic base notes, such as Oak Moss or Musk.
-Olivier Creed has stated that, unlike the majority of perfume houses, the Creed brand focuses more on the Base notes, rather than the Top.
+Aventus is an example of a fruity-chypre fragrance, featuring mainly citrus top notes and animalic base notes, like as oakmoss and musk.
+Olivier Creed has stated that, unlike the majority of perfume houses, the Creed brand focuses more on the base notes, rather than the top ones.
 The reason for this, they claim, is that focusing on the base notes means to fully appreciate the fragrance the wearer must take their time in order to fully understand it.

 The full note pyramid is as follows: